Aczel-Mendler Bisimulations in a Regular Category: Introduction

 \subsection{Related work}

-Section~\ref{sec:relations} is a summary of what is needed from the textbook \cite{freyd90} about allegories and particularly allegories of relations.
-Applications of allegories, and their extensions, to computer science cover fuzzy logic \cite{winter07}, compilation of logic programs \cite{arias12}, and generic programming \cite{backhouse99}.
-Topos theory has a rich literature on different aspects.
-We recommend \cite{johnstone02, johnstone02b} for a thorough reference on the matter.
-Coalgebra theory, and particularly bisimulations for them, also has a recent rich literature.
-Most of the development in this paper about bisimulations relies on concepts that can be found in the textbook \cite{jacobs17}.
-A careful comparison between various notion of coalgebraic bisimilarities have been done in~\cite{staton11}.
-Aczel-Mendler bisimulations can be traced back to \cite{aczel89}.
-The connection with bisimulation and simulation maps in a categorical framework is also the core of the theory of open maps \cite{joyal96,wissmann19}.
+Section~\ref{sec:relations} provides a summary of the material required from the textbook~\cite{freyd90} on allegories, with a particular focus on allegories of relations.
+Applications of allegories, and their extensions, to computer science include fuzzy logic~\cite{winter07}, logic programme compilation~\cite{arias12}, and generic programming~\cite{backhouse99}.
+Topos theory has a well-established literature covering a variety of aspects.
+For a comprehensive reference on the subject, we recommend~\cite{johnstone02}.
+Coalgebra theory—-particularly bisimulations for coalgebras—-has also seen substantial recent development.
+Most of the results in this paper concerning bisimulations are grounded in concepts discussed in the textbook~\cite{jacobs16}.
+A detailed comparison of various notions of coalgebraic bisimilarity can be found in \cite{staton11}.
+Aczel-Mendler bisimulations originate from~\cite{aczel89}.
+Their connection to bisimulation and simulation maps within a categorical framework lies at the heart of the theory of open maps~\cite{joyal96,wissmann19}.